 Hearst Castle has a unique charm that everyone needs to experience at least once in their lifetime.
-And you’re in luck as they have a few special Hearst Castle tours!
-As a perfect day trip in California, my mother and I visited La Cuesta Encantada aka Hearst Castle back in June 2010.
-We took the 3.5-hour drive from Los Angeles to San Simeon, CA. And let me tell you, it was completely worth it.
+And you’re in luck as they have Hearst Castle tours that attract over 700,000 visitors a year.
+You may be asking, where is Hearst Castle?
+Located in San Simeon, California, about four hours south of the bay area, and four hours north of Los Angeles, it’s a perfect centrally located day trip in California.
+We went up the freeway, but you can also go up the Southern California Coast for a lovely drive!
+My mother and I visited La Cuesta Encantada, aka Hearst Castle, back in June 2010.
 Hearst Castle is an unbelievably enchanting place to visit.
-Being that I’ll be visiting Europe in just over a month I wanted to take a moment to focus on a stateside travel destination.
+Being that I’ll be visiting Europe in just over a month, I wanted to take a moment to focus on a stateside travel destination.

 Hearst Castle History